springernature/thundermole/docs/API-Specification.md

 `{host}` will be set to the host header of the original request that came in to Thundermole.

 `{cookie}` will be set to the `Cookie` header of the original request that came into Thundermole, unchanged.

+`{version}` will be set to the version of Thundermole that is making the request.

 Responses